-MacBook for photo and video editing
+Which MacBook is suitable for photo and video editing?

 What type of user are you?

 The right MacBook will get you a long way.
 The right accessories will make you even more productive, though.
 Your laptop's compact size is ideal on the go, but you'll want to have a larger screen at home.
-With an external screen for your laptop, you can combine the best of both worlds.
+With an external screen for your MacBook, you can combine the best of both worlds.
 Also consider a pen or drawing tablet for programs like InDesign or Illustrator.
 Choose a hard drive to store all your large files and purchase an Adobe suite to have all your editing programs installed on your MacBook.

 The specs mentioned above let you know exactly what to consider when choosing your new MacBook.
 It depends a lot on whether you occasionally edit a video in your spare time or whether you spend hours every day making technical drawings.
 The more intensive the use, the more powerful the laptop you need.